daleao/sdv/Modules/Professions/README.md

 	- **Wild bait:** 50% chance to also double the haul.
 	- **Magnet:** Repels all fish (as per its description), but attracts metal items such as resources, artifacts, treasure chests, rings and even some weapons (treasure table is similar to fishing treasure chests).
 	- **Magic bait:** Chance to catch high-level fish of any location or season.
 Also upgrades all catch to iridium-quality.
-- All baits, with the exception of Magnet, prevent collecting junk.
+- All baits, with the exception of Magnet, also prevent collecting junk.
 </font>
 </ul>
 </details>